 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

 Consumers accounted for the majority of transactions (91%), with commercial judgments only totalling 9%.
-97% of all judgments this quarter were fro the England and Wales jurisdiction.
-Of the rest, 64% came from Scotland, 22% from Northern Ireland and 9% from the Republic of Ireland.
+97% of all judgments this quarter were from the England and Wales jurisdiction.
+Proportioning out the rest, 64% came from Scotland, 22% from Northern Ireland and 9% from the Republic of Ireland.
 Jersey accounted for 4% and the Isle of Man represented the other 2%.

 Satisfactions this quarter accounted fo 14% of all transactions processed, totalling 51,918.